awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 **ProvisionedThroughputExceededException**
 Message: *You exceeded your maximum allowed provisioned throughput for a table or for one or more global secondary indexes\.
 To view performance metrics for provisioned throughput vs\. consumed throughput, open the [Amazon CloudWatch console](https://console.aws.amazon.com/cloudwatch/home)\.*
 Example: Your request rate is too high\.
 The AWS SDKs for DynamoDB automatically retry requests that receive this exception\.
 Your request is eventually successful, unless your retry queue is too large to finish\.
-Reduce the frequency of requests, using [Error Retries and Exponential Backoff](#Programming.Errors.RetryAndBackoff)\.
+Reduce the frequency of requests by using [Error Retries and Exponential Backoff](#Programming.Errors.RetryAndBackoff)\.
 OK to retry?
 Yes

 **ResourceInUseException**